 • Ask for references or case studies: Were past investors satisfied with the process?
 Did they successfully obtain their visas?

 Timing is critical when applying for the Portugal Golden Visa—especially if you’re coordinating family applications or approaching deadlines related to dependents’ ages or residency goals.
+Before moving forward you should ensure the project is ready to issue:

 • A declaration from GEPAC confirming cultural certification